 Tip: Don't forget to set a travel alert on your card so your bank doesn't suspect fraud when they see foreign charges.
 Also keep in mind that some foreign terminals may ask for a PIN when you use a credit card.
 For more information, check out our travel checklist.

 Before using an international ATM, it pays to do some research, as you could be charged fees.
 These include non-bank ATM usage fees, ATM operator access fees and international transaction fees for currency conversion.
 These fees can be charged by both the foreign bank as well as your bank, but you may be able to avoid or limit some of them by using ATMs of banks that partner with your bank.
 You can usually find these by doing some research ahead of time.

-Tip: Before you leave, check your PIN number.
-Some international ATMs only support four-digit pins.
-Be sure your pin doesn't start with a zero and know your pin by its numbers, since some international ATMs do not have letters on the keypad.
+Tip: Before you leave, check your Personal Identification Number (PIN).
+Some international ATMs only support four-digit PINs.
+Be sure your PIN doesn't start with a zero, and know your PIN by its numbers, since some international ATMs do not have letters on the keypad.